-Lower Competition Creek (Figure 1 and 14) water quality appeared to be moderated by input from Sourdock Creek.
+Historically, Lower Competition Creek (Figure 1 and 14) water quality appeared to be moderated by input from Sourdock Creek.
 Element concentrations (metals) at Lower Competition Creek were substantially lower than at the Upper Competition Creek sample site from 2000 to 2002 (Weber Scannell and Ott 2006).
-Unlike the Upper Competition Site, no samples from Lower Competition Creek contained concentrations of iron, nickel, or lead that exceeded the chronic criteria for aquatic life (Weber Scannell and Ott 2006).
-It was apparent in the 2014 to 2019 sample period that water quality had changed from that observed from 2000 to 2002 (clear water) to red/orange staining and opaque water (Figure 14).
-Note that some of the turbidity in 2019 was due to recent rains.
+Unlike the Upper Competition Site, no samples from Lower Competition

+Creek contained concentrations of iron, nickel, or lead that exceeded the chronic criteria for aquatic life (Weber Scannell and Ott 2006).
+Although no quantitative data has been collected in recent years, it was visually apparent beginning in 2018 that water quality had changed from that observed from 2000 to 2002 (clear water) to red/orange staining and opaque water (Figure 14).

 Figure 14.
-Lower Competition Creek (left photo 2000/2002 and right photo 7/2/2019).
+Lower Competition Creek in 2000 (left) and 2021 (right).

-Average chlorophyll-a concentrations in Lower Competition Creek from 2014 through 2019 were substantially lower than those found from 2000 to 2002, an indication of degraded water quality (Figure 15).
+Average chlorophyll-a concentrations in Lower Competition Creek from 2014 through 2021 were substantially lower than those found from 2000 to 2002, an indication of degraded water quality (Figure 15).
+Chlorophyll-a concentration in 2021 was the lowest ever observed at 0.02 mg/m2.